williamsdb/simpleFileManager/readme.md

 * download zip file of all uploaded files
 * session handling and timeout

+Read more about the rationale behind the need for the file manager [on my blog](http://www.spokenlikeageek.com/2015/07/20/a-very-simple-file-manager-in-php/)

 NOTE: this code is designed as an example of the features of PHP file handling and is not intended to be a fully robust solution.

 ## Installation